social app built for community and genuine connection

 Kardder shouldn’t feel like users are leaving existing platforms, but rather expanding their world: meeting new people, finding new events, and joining new communities.

-BEHIND THE PRODUCT
+THE REDESIGN & PRODUCT GOALS

 DESIGN DECISIONS